The crispy polenta is topped with tomato sauce, sautéed kale, mushrooms and a generous pile of grated Parmesan cheese.

 For the sautéed kale:

-Heat a large high-edged sauteuse pan over medium heat, add the olive oil and heat through (may have to work in two batches depending on the size of the pan).
+Heat a large high-edged skillet over medium heat, add the olive oil and heat through (may have to work in two batches depending on the size of the pan).
 Add the kale and toss to coat in the oil.
 Sauté, stirring occasionally until the kale has wilted.

 Lower the heat to medium-low then add the chicken stock and simmer until the kale is tender and most of the stock has evaporated, about 8 minutes.